Hands On Centers

 My students work in math tubs at the end of each day.
 I teach math as my last subject because I love ending the day with play.

 Normally, I teach the large group skill.
 Then we complete our Daily Math Journals.
-When we are finished the children go to their math tub.
+When we are finished the children go to their stations.
 They have a rotation just like centers.

 Each tub has a skills based activity that reinforces something taught in class.